-- Input: An integer n - Output: A list $M = (m_6, m_4, m_1)$ of non-negative integers such that $n = 6m_6 + 4m_4 + m_1$ and $C(M) = m_6 + m_4 + m_1$ is minimized.
-(Here m_i represents the number of i-cent coins that should be returned, and C(M) is the number of coins returned; the output should make the correct change for n while using the fewest number of coins.) - (a) Challenge: Design a dynamic programming algorithm to solve this problem by following the same process we went through in class for MWIS.
-(If you would like guidance continue to the next question). - (b) To design a dynamic programming algorithm, we divided up the original problem into a series of subproblems, each slighly smaller than the first, and picked as our recurrence object the optimal strategy/solution for each suproblem.
-(For MWIS on a line, the subproblems were the graphs G_i and the recurrence object was S_i , the MWIS on G_i).
-Next we thought about options for a "final choice" for our recurrence object that allowed us to come up with a recurrence for subproblems (for MWIS on a line, we considered $v_n \in S_n$ and $v_n \notin S_n$).
-What subproblems, recurrence objects, and final choices should we use for our coin problem? - (c) Create a recurrence relation based on each final choice.
-Write a brief explanation describing why your recurrence relation is correct. - (d) What are the base cases of your recurrence relation? - (e) Explain why the recurrence relation you determined makes this problem an appropriate candidate for dynamic programming, rather than a usual recursive algorithm. - (f) Based on your recurrence relation from the previous part, create a recurrence relation for the optimal objective function value of subproblems rather than the optimal strategy for subproblems. - (g) Using your recurrence relations, fill in the pseudocode below:
+- Output: A list $(m_6, m_4, m_1)$ of non-negative integers such that $n = 6m_6 + 4m_4 + m_1$ and $m_6 + m_4 + m_1$ is minimized.
+(Here $m_i$ represents the number of i-cent coins that should be returned, and $m_6 + m_4 + m_1$ is the total number of coins returned; the output should make the correct change for n while using the fewest number of coins.) - (a) Challenge: Design a dynamic programming algorithm to solve this problem by following the same process we went through in class for MWIS.
+(If you would like guidance continue to the next question). - (b) The sub-problems we'll consider are how to make change for 1 cents, 2 cents, 3 cents, ... up to n cents.
+Let Si = (m(i,6), m(i,4), m(i,1)) be the optimal solution for making i cents, where m(i,6) is the optimal number of 6-cent coins used in making i cents, m(i,4) is the optimal number of 4-cent coins used in making i cents, and m(i,1) is the optimal number of 1-cent coins used in making i cents.

+When making change, you select one coin, then add another, then add another, until you add a final coin that together with the other coins totals the desired amount.
+Given this way of thinking about making change, what are the final options for our problem?

+- (c) Create a recurrence relation for $S_n$ based on each final option. - (d) What are the base cases of your recurrence relation? - (e) Explain why the recurrence relation you determined makes this problem an appropriate candidate for dynamic programming, rather than a recursive algorithm. - (f) Based on the recurrence relation from the previous parts, create a recurrence relation for $C_i$ , the fewest number of coins needed to create i cents.
+In this part, you are converting to a recurrence relation for the objective function value of subproblems. - (g) Using your recurrence relations, fill in the pseudocode below:

-Algorithm 1: CoinCounter(n)Input : $n \ge 1$ Output: (m_6, m_4, m_1) , the optimal number of 6-, 4- and 1-cent coins to make n cents.// Fill in array A such that A[i] is the minimum number of coins needed to create n cents1 $A[0] \leftarrow 0;$
+Algorithm 1: CoinCounter(n)Input : $n \ge 1$ Output: $(m_6, m_4, m_1)$ , the optimal number of 6-, 4- and 1-cent coins to make n cents.// Fill in array A such that A[i] is the minimum number of coins needed to create n cents1 $A[0] \leftarrow 0;$